skypher/montezuma/README.txt

 ** Use

-See the TUTORIAL.TXT file for more information on how to use Montezuma.
+See TUTORIAL.TXT for more information on how to use Montezuma.

-The Montezuma project page at http://projects.heavymeta.org/montezuma/ should have the latest information about Montezuma.
+The Montezuma project page at http://code.google.com/p/montezuma/ contains the latest information about Montezuma.

 ** Acknowledgements